RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 # MTH 350 Winter 2021 Assessment planning

+## Revisiting everything 2020-12-29

+Take the list of learning targets as a given.
+How will I gather evidence that students are mastering those targets?

+- Weekly homework sets that involve basic computations, comprehension of definitions and theorems, and simple proofs (or analysis of proofs) (includes reflection video)
+- Problem Sets that provide opportunities for extensions and more difficult proofs -- some designated as acceptable for portfolio use
+- Portfolio at the end of the semester as a showcase of proof/communication
+- Writers workshop on Campuswire for mathematical reasoning and proof analysis
+- Project for applications and extension
+- Daily Prep

+So the assessment categories are:

+- Weekly Practice (appx 12)
+- Problem Sets (individual and group; "starred" problems part of the individual) (appx 6-8)
+- Daily Prep (appx 24)
+- Workshop and Reflections (appx 24)
+- Project (1)
+- Proof portfolio (1)

+Plus setup and review packages:

+- Onboarding -- syllabus, calendar, grading system quiz
+- Setup on course tools (math typesetting, uploading PDF, Campuswire, etc.)
+- *Proof basics: What is/is not a proof and basics of proof writing
+- *Proving conditional statements incl. proof by contradiction
+- *Proof by induction
+- *Set theory and logic
+- *Functions
+- *Matrices and complex numbers

+Math review (*) are Blackboard quizzes, 90% required to pass, three attempts.
+Purchase extra attempts with token.
+Must pass all 8 to be eligible for a C or higher in the class.

+---
 ## Overall philosophy

 - The course is more specs grading than SBG.
 We are looking at broad skills measured in bundles.